 1. A sideline barrier will be set.
 The barrier (e.g., rope) will be at least 5 meters from the sidelines and will extend from try line to try line.
 The barrier will be present on both sidelines.
 This bounded area will be referred to as the “roped area”.

-2. Up to two (2) CIPP-registered coaches will be allowed inside the roped area.
+2. Up to two (2) USA Rugby registered coaches will be allowed inside the roped area.

-3. Referee officials (those who assess or coach referees), MAC and/or Tournament officials will be allowed in the roped area if the referee grants prior permission.
+3. Referee officials (those who assess or coach referees), conference, and/or Tournament officials will be allowed in the roped area if the referee grants prior permission.

 4. Up to two (2) general medical personnel available to all or team medical personnel will be allowed within the roped area.